Corundas and Uchepos: The Tamale Lovers Rejoice

 “The corn has to be cooked with lime and then washed and ground to form a uniform dough,” she added.

 Then, the lard is beaten until it becomes a white paste.
 Next, the corn dough is added and kneaded until the mixture is homogeneous, and salt, baking powder, and the necessary water are added.

 The procedure is the same in the case of the ashes, only without butter.

 Meanwhile, to add flavor to the lard ones, cheese, a piece of meat with sauce, rajas, or chilacas can be added to the center.
 These are called stuffed corundas.

 The cooking process takes about 90 minutes and should preferably be done in a steamer.

 Another typical tamale of Michoacan is the uchepos, whose consumption has been generalized throughout the state, although they are traditional in the southern territories.

 The primary variant of the uchepos to the traditional tamales is that tender corn is used for elaboration, not dough made of cooked mature corn.

 There are sweet, salty, and stuffed versions that are eaten with milk, atole, or, in the case of the salty ones, with sauces.

-To maintain their traditional flavor, they must be wrapped in fresh corn leaves for cooking.
+They must be wrapped in fresh corn leaves for cooking to maintain their traditional flavor.